prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

 ::

-   $ taler-audit > audit.json
+   $ taler-audit
-   $ taler-wire-audit > wire.json
-   $ contrib/render.py audit.json wire.json \
-     < contrib/auditor-report.tex.j2 \
-     > auditor-report.tex
-   $ pdflatex auditor-report.tex
-   $ pdflatex auditor-report.tex # run twice to resolve references

-This generates a file ``auditor-report.pdf`` with all of the issues found and the financial assessment of the exchange.
+This generates a file ``auditor-report.pdf`` (in a temporary directory created for this purpose) with all of the issues found and the financial assessment of the exchange.
+The exact filename will be output to the console upon completion.

-We note that ``taler-audit`` and ``taler-wire-audit`` by default run in incremental mode.
+We note that ``taler-audit`` by default run in incremental mode.
 As a result, running the commands again will only check the database entries that have been added since the last run.

-The ``-r`` option can be used to force a full check since the beginning of time.
+You can use ``taler-auditor-dbinit -r`` to force a full check since the beginning of time.
 However, as this may require excessive time and interactions with the bank (which may not even have the wire transfer records anymore), this is not recommended in a production setup.